Long John Nebel: Format of the show

 Some critics attacked Nebel for allowing crackpots free rein on the program, but he responded by saying his was not a traditional news or investigative journalism show, and that it was up to listeners to determine the validity of any guest's claims.

 Nebel often asked pointed questions of his guests when he saw logical fallacies or inconsistencies in their stories.
 He did not suffer fools gladly, unless the fool was exceptionally entertaining.
 Still, he was rather sympathetic in at least offering guests a forum to state their claims.

 When programs dealt with health and exercise, Nebel was fond of saying: "I am a lover, not an athlete."
 He also popularized the expression "wack-a-ding-hoi" for an idea or guest he believed was a little "crazy".
 When asked why his television show was no longer on the air, Nebel would respond that he was not good-looking enough to be on television.
 His friendly, good-humored approach was one of the great reasons for his popularity.

 Regular guests

 Jackie Gleason was a frequent guest.
 On one show, Gleason offered US$100,000 to anyone with physical proof of aliens visiting Earth (Gleason later upped the amount to US$1 million, but it was never claimed).
 Another memorable show found Gleason undertaking a sharp, occasionally even savage, debate with publisher Gray Barker.
 Gleason took Gray to task for presenting largely unsubstantiated tales of the Men in Black and contactees as factual.

 The two most frequent guests on his radio show were science fiction writers Lester del Rey and Frederik Pohl.
 Each appeared on more than 400 of Nebel's broadcasts.
-Nebel also had philosopher Mortimer Adler and James Randi on frequently.
+Nebel also had philosopher Mortimer J. Adler and James Randi on frequently.